Flexi Medical Certificate

 These insights informed future design decisions and helped ensure the experience was inclusive and approachable for users with varying literacy levels, cultural backgrounds, and emotional sensitivities.

-Iterative mapping choreographed the full UI flow, guiding the evolution of upload logic, illustration placement, and feedback states with clarity, emotional resonance, and accessibility precision.
+Iterative mapping choreographed the full UI flow, guiding the evolution of certificate guidance, illustration placement, and feedback states with clarity, emotional resonance, and accessibility precision.

 Testing